thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Extension/alerts.md

 Alternatively, use Advanced View to enable the minimum constraint on FS_Hook with a constraint level of 1.0 or greater, enable the maximum constraint on Stress_Hook (defaults to the FDCL of Stress_Lim_Bend) and then use the Search feature (menu Action : Search or Search button).
-It will likely be necessary to clear some or most seemingly unrelated constraint violations in order to achieve no violation on the FS_Hook constraint (and thus achieve a design considered to be feasible).
+It may be necessary to clear some or most seemingly unrelated constraint violations in order to achieve no violation on the FS_Hook constraint (and thus achieve a design considered to be feasible).

 See also: